-Prior to the implementation date, you must engage a statistician who is accredited by the Statistical Society of Australia Inc. (SSAI)15, and who is accepted by us.
-The accredited statistician must perform the randomised Site allocation and confirm in writing:16
+Prior to the implementation date, ACPs must engage a statistician who is accredited by the Statistical Society of Australia Inc. (SSAI)15, and who is accepted by us.
+The accredited statistician must perform the randomised Site allocation and confirm in writing:16 www.industry.gov.au/data-and-publications/pattern-approval-requirements